-The scammer can also gain access to the account by pretending to be a representative from a victim’s bank, police or tax authorities.
-The victim then realizes he or she has granted someone access to his or her personal account a little too late.
+The scammer can also gain access to the account by pretending to be a representative from a victim’s bank, police, or tax authorities.
+The victim then realizes he or she has granted someone access to his or her account a little too late.

-In order to ensure your personal details don’t land in the wrong hands, here are a few tips from Fraud.org:
+To ensure your details don’t land in the wrong hands, here are a few tips from Fraud.org:

 Phishers may also pose as representatives of the fraud department of a popular company and pretend to verify your information because they suspect you may be a victim of identity theft.

-3. Never enter your personal information in a pop-up screen.
+Never enter your personal information on a pop-up screen.

-Sometimes, a phisher will direct you to a real company’s, organisation’s, or agency’s website, but then an unauthorized pop-up screen created by the scammer appears out of the blue, with blanks in which to provide your personal information.
+Sometimes, a phisher will direct you to a real company’s, organization’s, or agency’s website, but then an unauthorized pop-up screen created by the scammer appears out of the blue, with blanks in which to provide your personal information.
 If you fill it in, your information will go to the phisher.
-Legitimate companies, agencies and organisations don’t ask for personal information via pop-up screens.
+Legitimate companies, agencies, and organizations don’t ask for personal information via pop-up screens.
 Install pop-up blocking software to help prevent this type of phishing attack.

-4. Be wary when some contacts you and says you’ve been a victim of fraud.
+Be wary when some contacts you and say you’ve been a victim of fraud.

-It’s hard to tell whether something is legitimate by looking at an email or a website, or talking to someone on the phone.
-But if you’re contacted out of the blue and asked for your personal information, it’s a warning sign that something is “phishy.”
+It’s hard to tell whether something is legitimate by looking at an email or a website or talking to someone on the phone.
+But if you’re contacted out of the blue and asked for your personal information, it’s a warning sign that something is not right.
 Legitimate companies and agencies don’t operate that way.

 Armed with such knowledge, Filipino and other workers in the United Arab Emirates must be mindful of their online activities, never overshare information, and be vigilant against the tell-tale signs as described above.